Slow is fast

-From that particular moment forward, I made it a priority to refine my ability to experience and connect to the warm and fuzzy feeling of joy within.
-My inner “joy-meter” became the barometer of my learning, my playing, my doing and my being.
+I prioritized my experience of and connections to the warm and fuzzy feeling of joy from that moment forward.
+My inner "joy-meter" became the barometer of my learning, my playing, my doing, and my being.

 Years later, I understood that Monsieur Laurent had been much more to me than a brilliant piano instructor.
-He had been my first spiritual teacher and nudged me onto a new path in life, a path to explore at the speed of my joy.
-And then, fairly quickly, as I was taking my first and very slow steps on this new path, I started to experience life on a fast track.
+He had been my first spiritual teacher and nudged me onto new paths to explore life at the speed of my joy.
+And then, fairly quickly, as I took my first slow and cautious steps on this journey, I started to experience life on a fast track.

 Slow is fast.